nthu-ga/pchtrees/README.md

 code available.

 The code in this repository is made available under the same conditions as the original PCH code.
-There is strictly, no need to acknowledge this repository, although it is appreciated.
+There is, strictly speaking, no need to acknowledge this repository (although it is appreciated).

 The code in this repository makes use of a modified version of the TinyTOML parser by Thomas Marks under the MIT License (see LICENSE).
 Link: